Advice for businesses and jobseekers

 Hospitality and tourism job portal

-A free-to-use jobs portal to help workers from the tourism and hospitality sectors who’ve found themselves displaced as a result of the COVID-19 situation has been launched, supported by the Scottish Tourism Alliance (STA) and UK Hospitality.
+A free-to-use jobs portal to help workers from the tourism and hospitality sectors who’ve found themselves displaced as a result of COVID-19 has been launched, supported by the Scottish Tourism Alliance (STA) and UK Hospitality.

 The portal will not be visible to the public, and can only be accessed by the tourism and hospitality community through a link provided by participating companies.